anasen-collab/analysis/SiCal/RelativeCal/QQQ/readme.md

    2) slope from gated fit of TGraph (same as Method 1)
    3) slope from un-gated fit of profile of 2D histogram (uses the average y-position for each x-position)
 4. Automated cut generation based on TProfile slope.
 A parrallelpiped cut is generated.
-5.Expansion of Method 4.
+5. Expansion of Method 4.
 Used for Det 2.
 Uses upper and lower limits for the lower bound of the gate; i.e., the gate "backs in" towards the origin over the steps.
 6. Automated cut generation based on TProfile slope; cone-shaped cut.
 Calculates slopes within 0.2% of those of Mehtod 4 with the advantage of beign able to better detect the slope for detectors with multiple loci.

 ## Step 2